cosmoinin/MGPT/README.md

 CLPT/MGPT_qfunctions.nb is a Mathematica notebook that post-process the file kfunctionsT.dat to obtain a set of q-functions that are the building blocks of the CLPT correlation function.
 This code is independent of the gravitational or dark energy model, just fed it with the appropriate file structure.

-The input is the file kfunctionsT.dat obtained with MGPT-PS (or by other code of your preference)
+The input is the file kfunctions.dat obtained with MGPT-PS (or by other code of your preference)

-The output is the file qfunctionsT.dat, with columns structure
+The output is the file qfunctions.dat, with columns structure